ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-sg.md

 ## Objective

 With [OVHcloud dedicated servers](https://www.ovhcloud.com/en-sg/bare-metal/), you can freely [configure partitioning](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh).
 This gives customers a wide range of options when installing an operating system.
-ESXi is an exception because it is a UNIX based, proprietary system with a proprietary installer.<br />
+ESXi is an exception because it is a UNIX-based, proprietary system with a proprietary installer.<br />
 OVHcloud installations of ESXi are therefore compliant with the configuration set by the software publisher.
-Since ESXi 7.0 it is possible to choose between 4 different predefined partitioning layouts.
+Since ESXi 7.0, it is possible to choose between 4 different predefined partitioning layouts.
 This guide will show you how to select a partitioning layout in the [OVHcloud Control Panel](https://ovh.com/manager/#/dedicated/configuration) or via the [OVHcloud API](https://ca.api.ovh.com/).

 > [!primary]
 >
-> ESXi 7.0 is often used as an example but this documentation is valid for any further versions of ESXi 7.0 as well.
+> ESXi 7.0 is often used as an example but this documentation is valid for any further versions of ESXi as well.
 >

 ## Requirements